 COMO Adventure Grove

-COMO Adventure Grove at Singapore Botanic Gardens’ Gallop Extension is a wonderful nature playgarden for children.
-This family-friendly section of Singapore Botanic Gardens is filled with play elements which draw inspiration from the greenery of natural habitats.
+COMO Adventure Grove at the Gallop Extension is a wonderful nature playgarden for children.
+This family-friendly section of the gardens is filled with play elements which draw inspiration from the greenery of natural habitats.

-The Singapore Botanic Gardens playground provides plenty of fun opportunities for kids to explore and reconnect with nature through play.
+The Singapore Botanic Gardens playground provides plenty of fun for recreation for kids to explore and reconnect with nature through play.

 The highlights would include The Weeping Fig Tower with two long tube slides, giant Chempedak and enormous Saga seeds.